pipelight/doc.pipelight/guide/fallbacks.md

 Fallbacks are made to execute commands on other commands status.
 They are the **if/else** of a pipeline.

-Concidering that every Step has Fallbacks, and Fallbacks have Steps, managing your every conditionnal cases into fallbacks can lead to the following awefull pattern.
+Given that every Step has fallbacks, and fallbacks have steps, managing all your conditionnal cases in fallbacks can lead to the following awefull pattern.

 ```rs
 // Pseudo code that hurts less than a Javascript example